DataONEorg/Education/_lessons/lessons/08_citation/index.md

 ## Lesson Topics

-.two-third[* Data Citation in the Data Life Cycle
+.one-half[* Data Citation in the Data Life Cycle
 * Definitions: What is Data Citation?
 * Benefits of Data Citation
 * Collaborating to Support Data Citation